Postorgasmic illness syndrome: Management

 There is no standard method of treating or managing POIS.
 Patients need to be thoroughly examined in an attempt to find the causes of their POIS symptoms, which are often difficult to determine, and which vary across patients.
 Once a cause is hypothesized, an appropriate treatment can be attempted.
 At times, more than one treatment is attempted, until one that works is found.

 Affected individuals typically avoid sexual activity, especially ejaculation, or schedule it for times when they can rest and recover for several days afterwards.
 In case post-coital tristesse (PCT) is suspected, patients could be treated with selective serotonin reuptake inhibitors.

-In one patient, the POIS symptoms were so severe, that he decided to undergo removal of the testicles, prostate, and seminal vesicles in order to relieve them.
-The POIS symptoms were cured by this.

 Another patient, in whom POIS was suspected to be caused by cytokine release, was successfully treated with nonsteroidal anti-inflammatory drugs (NSAIDs) just prior to and for a day or two after ejaculation.
 The patient took diclofenac 75 mg 1 to 2 hours prior to sexual activity with orgasm, and continued twice daily for 24 to 48 hours.

 One POIS patient with erectile dysfunction and premature ejaculation had much lower severity of symptoms on those occasions when he was able to maintain penile erection long enough to achieve vaginal penetration and ejaculate inside his partner.
 The patient took tadalafil to treat his erectile dysfunction and premature ejaculation.
 This increased the number of occasions on which he was able to ejaculate inside his partner, and decreased the number of occasions on which he experienced POIS symptoms.
 This patient is thought to have Dhat syndrome rather than true POIS.

 Two patients, in whom POIS was suspected to be caused by auto-immune reaction to their own semen, were successfully treated by allergen immunotherapy with their own autologous semen.
 They were given multiple subcutaneous injections of their own semen for three years.
 Treatment with autologous semen "might take 3 to 5 years before any clinically relevant symptom reduction would become manifest".

 Treatments are not always successful, especially when the cause of POIS in a particular patient has not been determined.
 In one patient, all of whose routine laboratory tests were normal, the following were attempted, all without success: ibuprofen, 400 mg on demand; tramadol 50 mg one hour pre-coitally; and escitalopram 10 mg daily at bedtime for 3 months.

+In one case, after unsuccessful trials of other conventional treatments of antihistamines, NSAIDs and corticosteroids, the condition was entirely resolved by application of 300mg omalizumab.
+Notably, the initial intended dose of 150mg did not lead to resolution of symptoms.
+The patient was subsequently advised to take the medication for life at the dosage of 300mg.